alefnull/NullPath/README.md

 | Triplets  | Unwind-3  | Swap-3     | Randomize-3 |

 Basic

-* Unwind - Swaps two mappings so one output is back to normal
+- Unwind - Swaps two mappings so one output is back to normal
-* Swap - Swap two mappings
+- Swap - Swap two mappings
-* Randomize - Randomly assign each output to one of the inputs
+- Randomize - Randomly assign each output to one of the inputs

 Up/Down

-* Sort - Swap two adjacent mappings so they become more sorted
+- Sort - Swap two adjacent mappings so they become more sorted
-* Shunt - Rotate the some of the mappings
+- Shunt - Rotate some of the mappings
-* Rotate - Rotate all of the mappings
+- Rotate - Rotate all of the mappings

 Broadcast

-* Split - Find a doubled mapping and restore one to normal
+- Split - Find a doubled mapping and restore one to normal
-* Double - Randomly set two outputs to the same input
+- Double - Randomly set two outputs to the same input
-* Blast - Randomly set all outputs to one input
+- Blast - Randomly set all outputs to the same input

 Pairs/Triplets

-* Like Full but works in sets of 2 or 3
+- Like Full but works in sets of 2 or 3
-* Note in Pairs, channel 9 is still mono
-* Note in Triples, channels 7, 8 & 9 are still mono